Asia & the Pacific Program

 Supporting Local Partners

-From increasing civil society expertise on good regulatory practices to bolstering partner capacity to navigate complex legal environments, we collaborate with local stakeholders to strengthen their efforts to defend and promote civic space.
-With ICNL support, local partners are better able to advocate for change, engage in informed dialogue with government, and leverage international mechanisms to enhance government accountability.
+From increasing expertise on good practices to bolstering capacity to navigate complex legal environments, we collaborate with local stakeholders to defend and promote civic space.

-Our latest work has included helping partners address the ongoing impacts of Thailand’s COVID-19 Emergency Decree and supporting Myanmar’s civil society in exile.
+Our latest work includes helping partners address the ongoing impacts of Thailand’s COVID-19 Emergency Decree and supporting Myanmar’s civil society in exile.

 Drawing of a head with arrows coming out